-In particularly we were wonderfully surprised with its beautiful outdoor spaces, historical buildings, vibrant street art and the innovative food propelled forward by the prestigious college of Culinary Arts at Johnson & Wales University.
-We loved roaming its streets of 18th and 19th-century buildings, taking endless photos and found ourselves mentally picking out paint samples for the stunning villa’s we planned to buy, do up and live our best gay life (complete with two dogs of course.)
+In particular, we were wonderfully surprised by its beautiful outdoor spaces, historical buildings, vibrant street art, and the innovative food propelled forward by the prestigious college of Culinary Arts at Johnson & Wales University.
+We loved roaming its streets of 18th and 19th-century buildings, taking endless photos, and found ourselves mentally picking out paint samples for the stunning villas we planned to buy, do up and live our best gay life (complete with two dogs of course.)

 In among all these dream houses, you’ll find an affluence of trendy coffee shops, intimate theatres, innovative restaurants and great places to grab a drink.
 This is a student town, after all, with the famous Brown University on College Hill – any town with this many students has to work to stay hip and relevant, and luckily Providence has done just that.
 In fact what we loved most was that there is barely a chain restaurant to be found in the downtown, and instead, in their place, you will find independent brewpubs, chic cafes, and vibrant restaurants to investigate.